Lift Off (Australian TV series): Music rights issues and reissues of the albums

 John Hopkins of Screensong Pty Ltd owned the publishing and phonographic rights to all of the songs and music in the series.
 It has been reported by many composers that he either paid them no royalties at all or only for a short period of time.
 Unfortunately, many of them were unable to be compensated at the time of production of the series, leading to many complications internally.
 Hopkins fled overseas toward the end of the 90s and has not made contact with the original composers.

 In 2021, the publishing and phonographic rights were obtained by Joseph Marshall, owner and operator of indie record label 'Silbert Records'.
 Joseph, with the blessing of the original composers, Dr. Patricia Edgar and others involved heavily in the production of Lift-Off, is in the process of restoring all the songs, and demo versions of as many as possible to their original versions, with the intention of ensuring the composers and lyricists are able to receive proper royalties and re-circulating the Lift-Off music.
 Where impossible, new recordings are being created.
 In 2022, the original musical cast recording for 'Lift-Off Live' was released digitally in a remastered form with several bonus and previously unreleased tracks, and this album was shortly followed by another; "Songs from Lift-Off 1 (The Chris Neal Collection)" featuring all of Chris Neal's songs for the series, and previously unheard demo versions of each track.
 Both of these albums are distributed by Silbert Records.
 More are to follow, according to Joseph.

 Success

-Lift Off went to air on the ABC on 8 May 1992.
+Lift Off began airing on the ABC on 8 May 1992.
 In addition to being screened at 2:00 pm on Fridays, it was repeated after school at 4:30 pm Monday to Friday from 29 June 1992 and was screened Saturday evenings from September 1992.
 The Foundation received a substantial amount of Lift Off fan mail from children and adults.